enhance-dev/enhance-styles/README.md

 - steps are the amount of sections you want in your grid.
 Default is 6.

 ### properties
-`properties` is an array of custom properties.
+`properties` is an object of named value custom properties.
 These can be used to supply variables for anything from drop shadows to animations.
 [Some inspiration](https://open-props.style/)

 ### queries
 `quries` are the units for `max-width` media queries.
 This encourages a mobile first approach to styling.
 Start by making your mobile, single-column layout then resize your browser wider and only add media queries when your design requires it.
 Labels for the the sizes will be appended to the class names inside the media query block. i.e. `static-lg`.
 This allows you to add all the classes for every breakpoint and the classes will be overriden as the browser resizes.
 The default is `"lg": "48em"`